Coleps nolandi (Kahl, 1930)

 • no symbiotic algae

-At low magnifications Coleps nolandi is difficult to distinguish from Coleps hirtus var. minor, because both species have similar size and body shape.
-Only at high magnification can the shape of the “windows” in the carapace be seen, which is essential for identification.
-In Coleps nolandi the windows are narrow and kidney shaped.
-Per half cell I could recognize 2 whole “windows” and 2 half “windows” in my population.
+At low magnifications Nolandia nolandi is difficult to distinguish from Coleps hirtus var. minor, because both species have a similar size and body shape.
+Only at high magnification can the shape of the “windows” in the armour be seen, which is essential for identification.
+In Nolandia nolandi the windows are narrow and kidney shaped.
+In my population I could detect 2 whole “windows” and 2 half “windows” per half cell.
 However, the number of half and whole “windows” per half cell varies and is therefore not a definite identification characteristic.
 The decisive factor is the shape of the “windows”.

-Fig. 1 a-d: Coleps nolandi.
+Fig. 1 a-d: Nolandia nolandi.
 L = 50 µm.
 Different focal planes of a freely swimming specimen.
 CC = caudal cilium.
 Obj.
 100 X.